PhoenixPlanet/Easy-Game-Generator/README.md

-EGG(Easy Game Generator) is an Unity Editor extension. Crack the EGG, Hatch your game!
+EGG(Easy Game Generator) is an Unity Editor extension.
+Crack the EGG, Hatch your game!